 What’s not allowed in most races is getting totally naked in transition.
 Some things are just better left unseen, you know what I mean?

-The only other thing you really can’t do in transition is get on your bike before the mount line or get off the bike after the dismount line.
+The only other thing you really can’t do in transition is getting on your bike before the mount line or getting off the bike after the dismount line.
 For safety reasons, this area will be clearly marked.
 If you hop on too early or hop off too late, you risk receiving a penalty.

 Race your first triathlon in full confidence